erinhengel/readability/README.md

 ### `3-export-raw-data.py`

-The Python script `3-export-raw-data.py` (Python version 3.9.0) exports raw data from `read.db` as csv files for futher processing in Stata.
+The Python script `3-export-raw-data.py` (Python version 3.9.0) exports raw data from `read.db` as csv files for further processing in Stata.
 To run it, you will need to install the `pandas` module (version 1.2.3).
 Usually, this can be done with `pip` by issuing the following command in your terminal application.[^OtherModules2]

 ```bash
 pip install pandas